onyas/bigData-in-docker/README.md

 ### Contributing, feedback, contact

 Any kind of feedback/criticism would be greatly appreciated.
-Welcome to pull request or submit issues or join our qq group chat(741686147)
+Welcome to pull request or submit issues.